CodeforTuscaloosa/CodeforTuscaloosa.github.io/get-involved/index.md

 Hack Nights
 -----------
-We have regular meetups at the Tuscaloosa Public Library on Jack Warner Pkwy in the Rotary Room.
-Check our [Meetup](http://meetup.com/Code-for-Tuscaloosa) for upcoming events.
+We have regular meetups at different locations.
+Check our [Meetup](http://meetup.com/Code-for-Tuscaloosa) or [Facebook](https://facebook.com/CodeforTuscaloosa) for upcoming events.

 Our Discussions
 ---------------